MakieOrg/Website/src/blogposts/v0.24.0/post.md

 MakieCore was introduced as a minimal, lightweight import for other packages that want to introduce Makie recipes.
 With the introduction of package extensions this has become redundant.
 As such we have decided to remove MakieCore and reintegrate it into the Makie repository.
+See the docs on how to use [package exentsions](https://docs.makie.org/dev/explanations/recipes#Makie-Package-Extension).

 ## Package Organization